 The Swedish Construction Federation promotes the professional reputation of the industry by safeguarding ethical business practices and construction quality.
-Membership in the Swedish Construction Federation requires the applicant company to meet the following criteria (rev 2019-03-20):
+Membership in the Swedish Construction Federation requires the applicant company to meet the following criteria (rev 2019-03-20 and 2021-06-16):

 - The company has operations in Sweden within the areas for which the Swedish Construction Federation signs collective agreements.

-- All companies within the Group, which have operations that qualify for affiliation to the Federation, must be members of the Swedish Construction Federation.
+- All companies within a group (including authentic groups (Sw: äkta koncern) and group of companies other than as defined in the Companies Act (Sw: oäkta koncern) and, where appropriate, associated companies (Sw: intresseföretag), which have operations that qualify for affiliation to the Federation, must be members of the Swedish Construction Federation.

 - The company must be registered as a limited liability company, a partnership, a limited partnership or equivalent (not sole traders).
-Moreover, foreign-registered companies must have a permanent base of operations and branches in Sweden that are registered with the Swedish Companies Registration Office and file tax returns in Sweden.
+Moreover, foreign-registered companies must have a permanent establishment and branches in Sweden that are registered with the Swedish Companies Registration Office and file tax returns in Sweden.

 - The company must have an authorised or approved public accountant, or alternatively an authorised accounting consultant.

 - The company is registered for F-tax in Sweden.
-The company is registered for VAT and registered as an employer, and has paid social insurance contributions for one full-time employee for at least six months (unless it is a holding company in a Group), in Sweden and in the country where the company has its registered office.
+The company is registered as an employer and has paid social insurance contributions for one full-time employee for the previous six months (unless it is a holding company in a group), in Sweden and in the country where the company has its registered office.

-- Owners with controlling influence, members of the Board and deputies, the Managing Director, and authorised accountants or accounting consultants are of impeccable character*.
+- Owners with controlling influence, members of the Board and deputies, the Managing Director, and authorised accountants or accounting consultants meet the requirements for the fit and proper assessment*.

 - The company does not have any taxes or fees owing to any public agencies.